dualcyclone/gulp-filter-by/README.md

 - returning `true` will include the file into the stream.
 - returning `false` will exclude the file from the stream.

+# Note

+If attempting to run the tests in Windows, use:
+- `istanbul cover node_modules/mocha/bin/_mocha`